ownlyme/mydealz-alerter/README.txt

-you can fine-tune the position by additionally changing the $posX and $posY variables. the $boxHeight and $boxWidth of the alerts is adjustable too. the $flowDirection variable determines whether additional notifications will be shown below or above. the $throttle variable determines how long the script will sleep in between queries (no idea if they ban your ip if you query the server too often) you can change the $sound to your liking. disabling the sound entirely is not implemented, you'd need to delete line 148 for that.
+you can fine-tune the position by additionally changing the $posX and $posY variables. the $boxHeight and $boxWidth of the alerts is adjustable too. the $flowDirection variable determines whether additional notifications will be shown below or above. the $throttle variable determines how long the script will sleep in between checking for new deals you can change the $sound to your liking. disabling the sound entirely is not implemented, you'd need to delete line 148 for that. you can also search the vendorName or Description, change those variables to $true if you want this.

 ### ADDITIONAL INFO
 Any mousclick will dismiss the notification, but a click with the middle button will take you to the deal's homepage